Kernel-ROM/Bens-Python-Tools/README.md

 ## Basic Diffie

 This is a very basic implementation of the Diffie Hellman Key Exchange algorithm, for educational purposes only!

+## Basic Stream Cipher

+This is a very basic implementation of a symmetric stream cipher, for educational purposes only!

+## ROT Encode/Decode + Bruteforcer

+This tool can encode & decode any ROT#.
+Also functions as a bruteforcer to determine ROT encoding based on common English language stop words.